kalachlegends/school_wars/README.md

 ## Overview

 This project participated in a local hackathon held in Karaganda.
-The hackathon provided several themes, including a school news website, a forum for pregnant women, and an open-ended "create your own" theme.
+The hackathon provided several themes, including a school news website, a forum for pregnant women, and a game dev theme.
 Our team decided to innovate and refine one of the given themes, resulting in a unique and engaging platform for schools to compete academically.

 ## Project Description 🧪